unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Built-in revenue cycle management features
 * Offers a network of medical billing experts for additional support

+**Pricing:**

+NextGen Healthcare offers customized pricing based on the size and needs of your practice.
+They offer both on-premise and cloud-based software options.

 ## Patient mangments softwares for dentists

 ### 6) Dentrix